Cannabis in Belize

 The use of cannabis in Belize is common and largely tolerated; however, possession can result in fines or imprisonment.
 Possession or use of 10 grams or less on private premises was decriminalized in November 2017.

 History

-Belize was until the 1980s the fourth-largest exporter of cannabis to the United States, behind Colombia, Mexico, and Jamaica.
-But since the mid-1980s, Belize's production has dropped dramatically due to eradication efforts by the Belizean government, supported by the United States.
+Until the 1980s, Belize was the fourth-largest exporter of cannabis to the United States, behind Colombia, Mexico, and Jamaica.
+Since the mid-1980s, Belize's production has dropped dramatically due to eradication efforts by the Belizean government, supported by the United States.
 By 1994, Belizean production was at "negligible levels."

 Use

 According to a 2016 report by the United Nations Office on Drugs and Crime approximately 8.5% of all Belizeans use cannabis.
 Belize was ranked 18th out of all countries in prevalence of cannabis use, higher than both the Netherlands and Jamaica.

 Decriminalization

 In 2012, the Government of Belize announced that it was considering decriminalizing possession of small amounts of cannabis.
 The US State department claims that "Through the first 10 months of 2014, Belizean authorities eradicated over 100,000 cannabis plants".
 On October 20, 2017, the House of Representatives passed an amendment to the Misuse of Drugs Act decriminalizing possession or use of 10 grams or less on private premises.
 The bill was signed into law in early November by the Governor General, despite objections from the National Evangelical Association of Belize.